richajha012/mgmt590-batch-pipelines/README.md

 - Part 8 - Run the file upload REST API Route

-- Part 9 - Connect to Pachctl
+- Part 9 - Connect to Pachctl and How to Deploy batch pipeline using Pachyderm Hub

 - Part 10 - Create and Manage Secrets in Pachyderm